 All new volunteers must participate in UGE Staffer Training in order to volunteer.
 This training is approximately 20 hours.
-Keep an eye out for information our our Fall 2017 Staffer Training!
+You can sign up for Staffer Training (Sept.
+23rd and 24th) here!

 We ask that anyone who wishes to get involved be able to commit for the May to August period (although we can accommodate for and even expect short term absences since it’s the summer!)
 Volunteers who wish to stay involved into the Fall are encouraged to do so but this is not required.